Contraband (Velvet Revolver album)

-Contraband is the debut studio album by American hard rock band Velvet Revolver, released on June 8, 2004, by RCA Records.
+Contraband is the debut studio album by American hard rock band Velvet Revolver.
+It was released on June 8, 2004, through RCA Records.
 A commercial success, Contraband debuted at number one on the American Billboard 200 chart and was certified double platinum by the RIAA.

 Background and recording

-Velvet Revolver formed when Guns N' Roses musicians Slash (guitar), Duff McKagan (bass), and Matt Sorum (drums) combined to play at a benefit concert for fellow musician Randy Castillo in 2002.
-They decided to form a band and recruited guitarist Dave Kushner who had previously played with Suicidal Tendencies, Wasted Youth, and Dave Navarro.
+Velvet Revolver formed when then-former Guns N' Roses members Slash (guitar), Duff McKagan (bass), and Matt Sorum (drums) combined to play at a benefit concert for fellow musician Randy Castillo in 2002.
+They decided to form a band and recruited guitarist Dave Kushner who had most recently played in McKagan's band Loaded.
 The quartet then set about recruiting a lead singer with the recruitment process filmed by VH1.
 Several lead singers auditioned including Josh Todd of Buckcherry, Kelly Shaefer of Neurotica and Travis Meeks of Days of the New.
 Scott Weiland had become friends with McKagan and had played on the same bill as Kushner when Stone Temple Pilots were known as Mighty Joe Young and Kushner was in the Electric Love Hogs.
 Weiland heard the material and offered his services as the lead singer and the band clicked.
 Slash suggested the name Revolver for the project while Weiland suggested Black Velvet Revolver which was shortened to Velvet Revolver.

-Velvet Revolver recorded its first track "Set Me Free" for The Hulk soundtrack in 2003, later incorporated into the album's track listing, along with a cover of Pink Floyd's "Money" for The Italian Job, which was later released as a B-side.
+Velvet Revolver recorded its first track "Set Me Free" for the soundtrack of the film Hulk in 2003, later incorporated into the album's track listing, along with a cover of Pink Floyd's "Money" for The Italian Job, which was later released as a B-side.

 The band played their first live gig at the El Rey in Los Angeles in July 2003.
 They recorded Contraband in the latter part of 2003 with recording complicated by Weiland's court appearances for drug charges and his subsequent sentencing to undertake rehabilitation.
 Slash recorded "Sucker Train Blues" with a Fender Telecaster 1956 and a Fender Stratocaster 1965.